 Heat a pancake griddle or crepe pan over medium heat, not high heat or the pancakes will burn easily.
 It takes at least 1 minute to heat up the pan evenly, be patient.

-Spray oil all over the pan, then add 2 tablespoons of batter to the pan.
-The batter won't spread by itself so use the back of the spoon to spread the batter by circular motion into about a 3-inch diameter pancake (it means a thin pancake!).
-Don't use more batter per pancakes and make sure you spread them as THIN or they will be hard to flip.
+Spray oil all over the pan.
+Add 2 tablespoons of batter to the pan.
+The batter won't spread by itself, so use the back of the spoon to spread the batter in circular motions into about a 3-inch diameter pancake (it means a thin pancake!).
+Don't use more batter per pancake and make sure you spread them as thin, or they will be hard to flip.

 Cook for 3 minutes over medium heat or until the sides of the pancakes are dry.